Another-Ashl3y/monarchytiles/DevLog/Analysis.md

 ## Introduction

 The problem to be solved is: an online multiplayer game that is real time and allows you to create civilisations and go to war with other players.
 What is this for?
 Entertainment.
+Or to be put bluntly: My laptop is dead and I want to play games with my friends but the games they have don't run on linux which my desktop has so I'm going to make a game that runs on linux and windows and then play it with my friend.

+I'd like to connect people from different locations so it's most suited to be a comuter game and therefore needs a computer and internet connection to play it.
+Internet is the fastest form of communication and data transfer so making an online game so I can play with my friend who is not at my house makes more sense than making a board game and sending letters of our moves (which would be way too slow).
+However using a computer and networking means I need to learn some tools to make this possible including port forwarding so I can securely connect to my friend.
+The actual code will make use of procedural programming due to how much more manageable it makes things and the language I'll use is rust because it's fast and well structured and forces safe memory usage.
+Rust is also object orientated (uses structs in place of classes) so the code will have many functions to consider.
+It also doesn't allow global muteable variables due to its memory safety, which will make the project slightly more challenging but all the more fun to code.

 The game will be called "MonarchyTiles" (or "MT" for short.
 This will be how the project will be referred to from now on) as it will be a 2D tile based system and players can own certain tiles and be a "monarch" to them.